Phosphorescence: Introduction

 Jablonski diagram of an energy scheme used to explain the difference between fluorescence and phosphorescence.
 The excitation of molecule A to its singlet excited state (^{1}A*) may, after a short time between absorption and emission (fluorescence lifetime), return immediately to ground state, giving off a photon via fluorescence (decay time).
 However, sustained excitation is followed by intersystem crossing to the triplet state (^{3}A) that relaxes to the ground state by phosphorescence with much longer decay times.

-In simple terms, phosphorescence is a process in which energy absorbed by a substance is released relatively slowly in the form of light.
-This is in some cases the mechanism used for glow-in-the-dark materials which are "charged" by exposure to light.
-Unlike the relatively swift reactions in fluorescence, such as those seen in laser mediums like the common ruby, phosphorescent materials "store" absorbed energy for a longer time, as the processes required to reemit energy occur less often.
-However, timescale is still only a general distinction, as there are slow-emitting fluorescent materials, for example uranyl salts, and, likewise, some phosphorescent materials like zinc sulfide (in violet) are very fast.
-Scientifically, the phenomena are classified by the different mechanisms that produce the light, as materials that phosphoresce may be suitable for some purposes such as lighting, but may be completely unsuitable for others that require fluorescence, like lasers.
-Further blurring the lines, a substance may emit light by one, two, or all three mechanisms depending on the material and excitation conditions.
+Phosphorescence is a process where energy absorbed by a substance is released relatively slowly as light.
+This is often the mechanism used in glow-in-the-dark materials which are "charged" by exposure to light.
+Unlike the swift reactions in fluorescence, such as in laser mediums like ruby, phosphorescent materials "store" absorbed energy for a longer time, as the atoms need more specific conditions to re-emit the energy.
+Timescale is only a general distinction, as there are slow-emitting fluorescent materials such as uranyl salts, and some quickly-emitting phosphorescent materials like zinc sulfide in violet light.
+The phenomena are classified by the mechanisms that produce the light.
+Materials that phosphoresce may be suitable for some purposes such as lighting, but may be completely unsuitable for others that require fluorescence, like lasers.
+Further blurring the lines, a substance may emit light by a combination of the mechanisms, depending on the excitation conditions.

 When the stored energy becomes locked in by the spin of the atomic electrons, a triplet state can occur, slowing the emission of light, sometimes by several orders of magnitude.
-Because the atoms usually begin in a singlet state of spin, favoring fluorescence, these types of phosphors typically produce both types of emission during illumination, and then a dimmer afterglow of strictly phosphorescent light typically lasting less than a second after the illumination is switched off.
+Because the atoms usually begin in a singlet state of spin, favoring fluorescence, these phosphors typically produce both types of emission during illumination, and then a dimmer afterglow of phosphorescent light for less than a second after illumination.

 Conversely, when the stored energy is due to persistent phosphorescence, an entirely different process occurs without a fluorescence precursor.
 When electrons become trapped within a defect in the atomic or molecular lattice, light is prevented from reemitting until the electron can escape.
 To escape, the electron needs a boost of thermal energy to help spring it out of the trap and back into orbit around the atom.
 Only then can the atom emit a photon.
 Thus, persistent phosphorescence is highly dependent on the temperature of the material.